 The Pax Ellevate Global Women’s Index Fund seeks returns that closely correspond to or exceed the performance of the Pax Global Women’s Leadership Index*.
-This Fund is the first and only mutual fund in the United States that focuses on investing in the highest-rated companies in the world in advancing women’s leadership.
+It is the first broadly diversified mutual fund that invests in the highest-rated companies in the world in advancing women’s leadership.”

 The Pax Global Women’s Leadership Index* is the first broad-market index of the highest-rated companies in the world in advancing women's leadership, as rated by Pax World Gender Analytics, and that meet key environmental, social and governance (ESG) standards, as rated by MSCI ESG Research.

 Research shows that companies that embrace gender diversity on their boards and in management often see improved performance and profitability as a result.
 The Pax Ellevate Global Women’s Index Fund is premised on the belief that investing in companies that invest in women is a compelling strategy for long-term investors.